bennyd87708/TTTVR/README.md

 ## Bugs ##

 - Can get kicked out of vr at the end of the round
-- Scoreboard doesn't work right in desktop resolutions other than 1080p
 - Player's camera is frequently in the wrong world position during setup time
 - Target ID menus linger after target dies
 - Right hand has weird problems in spectator mode if player dies while holstered